 To celebrate our 50th anniversary, we presented a season of special shows every Sunday in September.
 Past presenters returned to revive old show formats, and we did several outside broadcasts on the wards, including Bedside Bingo.
 Over the weekend of 1st and 2nd October, the latter being our actual 50th anniversary, we had a whole weekend of special shows, with more guest presenters, outside broadcasts, the all time patient request charts, outside broadcasts.

-The long awaited redevelopment of the hospital at our Stanmore site finally commences in August, with the old main car park dug up, and the Patients Centre building demolished to provide the space.
+The long awaited redevelopment of the hospital at our Stanmore site finally commenced in August, with the old main car park dug up, and the Patients Centre building demolished to provide the space.

 In early October, we moved our webstream to the RNOH-FREE-WIFI service, which is widely available around the hospital, and is much more easily accessible to our listeners than our old webstream.
 They can also use the Internet for other things whilst they listen to us.